pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

      ![Exercise 5 - Screen 8](images/exercise05/exercise05_screen8.PNG)

 #### Response data
-[WorkInProgress] // ToDo: Discuss the specifics with the developer and update this information if required
+[WorkInProgress] This may change if required

 Response data for this exercise includes the following:
 - The device display size